No doubt you’ve heard this fat loss calorie myth: “calories in, calories out.” It’s wrong.

-First of all, Jillian’s advice is isn’t truthful.
-What she had Biggest Losers actually do on the show is quite different than her advice to you above.
-Contestants have described how they starved themselves and worked out until they vomited and their feet bled.
+First of all, Jillian’s advice isn’t truthful.
+What Biggest Losers actually did on the show was quite different than her advice to you above.
+Contestants described how they starved themselves and worked out until they were sick to their stomachs and their feet raw.

-And not surprisingly, most all just gained the weight back.
+And not surprisingly, most just gained the weight back.

 Second, her calorie myth advice is flawed.
 So much that even two groups whose reputation is based on exercise and a low-calorie diet have to admit that there is something wrong…

 It is reasonable to assume that persons with relatively high daily energy expenditures would be less likely to gain weight over time than those who have low energy expenditures.
 So far, data to support this hypothesis is not reasonably compelling.